-Geographical targeted testing aims to reduce the number of individuals living with HIV who are unaware of their infection in geographical areas where undiagnosed prevalence is high (previous US studies set this at >1 per 1000) and overcomes the need to target HIV testing to any specific population, potentially preventing further stigmatisation of these populations.
-However, undiagnosed infection rates cannot be accurately measured and available estimates do not provide local level data.
+Geographical targeted testing aims to reduce the number of individuals living with HIV who are unaware of their infection in geographical areas where undiagnosed prevalence is high (set at >1 per 1000 based on previous US studies) and overcomes the need to target HIV testing to any specific population, potentially preventing further stigmatisation of these populations.
+However, undiagnosed prevalence cannot be accurately measured and available estimates do not provide local level data.
 By contrast, Public Health England (PHE) has accurate measures of the diagnosed prevalence available for small areas.
-To better tailor thresholds to more effectively identify those at increased risk of late diagnosis, PHE performed a k-median cluster analysis to model diagnosed HIV prevalence distribution in local authorities in England as part of the development of the 2016 National Institute for Health and Care Excellence HIV testing guidelines [13].
-This produces three strata based on prevalence of diagnosed HIV: low (<2 per 1000), high (2-5 per 1000; 50 local authorities based on 2016 data) and extremely high (>5 per 1000; 20 local authorities based on 2016 data).
+To better tailor thresholds to more effectively identify those at increased risk of late diagnosis, PHE performed a k-median cluster analysis to model diagnosed HIV prevalence distribution in local authorities in England as part of the development of the 2016 NICE HIV testing guidelines [13].
+This produced three strata based on prevalence of diagnosed HIV: low (<2 per 1000), high (2-5 per 1000; 50 local authorities based on 2016 data) and extremely high (>5 per 1000; 20 local authorities based on 2016 data).
 When the model was applied to national late HIV diagnosis data, two-thirds of late HIV diagnoses were found to occur in high and extremely high prevalence local authorities.
 This suggests that successful application of this guidance could potentially impact on two-thirds of late diagnoses nationally.
 PHE produces the strata data, based on the national HIV surveillance data each year [11].